Chrishaneus/cs-145-project-Chrishaneus/README.md

 <!-- Built With -->
 ## Built With

-This project was developed using python, the necessary libraries/modules used are the following:
+This project was developed using python 3, the necessary libraries/modules used are the following:
 * socket    - socket instance and sending/receiving packets
 * time      - latency and processing time approximation
 * hashlib   - hashing and verification